 You can also visit the Gallery on one of the sessions specifically organised for groups of people from the local community.
 To book a session for a Group please contact the Gallery at access@stanleyspencer.org.uk.
-These sessions are arranged when the Gallery is closed to the general public to provide a very quiet environment.
-There is no charge for Groups requiring accessible arrangements when visiting the Gallery during one of these sessions.
+These sessions are sometimes arranged when the Gallery is closed to the general public to provide a very quiet environment.
+There is no charge for Community Groups requiring accessible arrangements when visiting the Gallery.